top of page

 Tell it like it was.png

-Tell It Like It Was LIVE at the Harmonie Verein: Every 2nd Tuesday 6pm
+Tell It Like It Was LIVE at the Harmonie Verein: Every 2nd Tuesday 6:30 (doors open at 6)

-After a fantastic community response to the Tell It Like It Was series, we're bringing back LIVE interviews with residents at the Harmonie Verein every 2nd Tuesday of the Month starting at 6pm.
+After a fantastic community response to the Tell It Like It Was series, we have LIVE interviews with residents in the surrounding area at the Harmonie Verein every 2nd Tuesday of the Month starting at 6pm.
+You will definitely learn something new!

 Christmas Walk.jpg